stadium-software/repeater-childgrids/Readme.md

 ```

 ## RepeaterChildDataGridState Global Script
+This script allow for the retrieval of the state of the Repeater, including the page, page size, sort field and sort direction.
+This is useful to restore the state of the Repeater when the page is reloaded or when the user navigates back to the page.

 1. Create a Global Script called "RepeaterChildDataGridState"
 2. Add the input parameters below to the Global Script
    1. ContainerClass